10 Types of Bees in Oklahoma

 However, honey bees have become a crucial part of the Oklahoma ecosystem.

-They help to pollinate native plants and flowers, which in turn helps to support other wildlife in the area.
+They help pollinate native plants and flowers, which in turn supports other wildlife in the area.

 Honey bees are a vital part of the Oklahoma agricultural industry.